bdring/Grbl_ESP32_MPCNC_Controller/README.md

-This is a CNC controller specially design to address the needs of the MPCNC (Mostly Printed CNC) CNC router.
+This is a CNC controller specially designed to address the needs of the [MPCNC (Mostly Printed CNC) CNC Router](https://www.v1engineering.com/specifications/).

 ### Features